wmgeolab/rgeoboundaries/README.md

 ## Access administrative boundaries using rgeoboundaries

-This is a basic example which shows you how get Senegal administrative level 3 boundaries and plot it
+This is a basic example which shows you how get Mali and Senegal administrative level 1 boundaries and plot it

 ``` r
 library(rgeoboundaries)